davidmcclure/textplot/notes/mental-maps.md

 "[Kernels](http://commons.wikimedia.org/wiki/File:Kernels.svg#mediaviewer/File:Kernels.svg)" by Brian Amberg - CC Attribution-Share Alike 3.0 via Wikimedia Commons.

-The important thing, though, is that the kernel transforms the point into a _range_ or _interval_ of significance, instead of just a dimensionless dot.
+The important thing, though, is that the kernel transforms the point into a _range_ or _interval_ of significance, instead of just a one-dimensional dot.
 This is cool because it maps well onto basic intuitions about the "scope" of a word in a text.
 When you come across a word, _where_ exactly does it have significance?
 Definitely right there, at the exact location where it appears, but not _just_ there - it also makes sense to think of a kind of "relevance" or "meaning energy" that dissipates around the word, slowly at first across the immediately surrounding words and then more quickly as the distance increases.
 Words radiate meaning forward and backward onto one another.
 The kernel is a simple way to formalize this "meaning-shape" as it appears to the psychological gaze of the reader.

 Anyway, once the all of the kernels are in place, estimating the density function is just a matter of stepping through each position on the X-axis and adding up the values of all the kernel functions at that particular location.
 This gives a composite curve that captures the overall distributon of the term.
 Here's "horse" again:

 [fig]

-Or, we can bump up the "bandwidth," a free parameter that controls the width of the kernel function, the radius of the meaning energy around a word.
-Higher bandwidths cause more of the kernels to overlap with each other and layer up to produce smooth, schematic functions that capture the really high-level shape of the distribution:

-[fig]

-Lower bandwidths, meanwhile, produce more differentiated functions that capture more granular detail about how the word distributes in any given section of the document:

-[fig]

-Either way, the density estimates make it possible to visually confirm the intuitions about the groups of words that tend to hang together in the text.
-Here's the peace-y cluster:
+This makes it possible to visually confirm the earlier intuitions about the groups of words that tend to hang together in the text.
+Here's the peace-y cluster from above:

 [fig]